IPMI-ICNS-UKE/patch-performance/README.md

 In doing so, the following question arises: How to determine the most efficient patch overlap used for extraction?
 Here, we define efficiency in terms of prediction performance (e.g. overall Dice score in the case of image segmentation) divided by the required inference wall-clock time.
 In other words: Shifting the prediction patch location just by 1 pixel in each dimension will most likely yield top-performing results but is certainly not efficient in any way.

 By calculating the patch performance the optimal patch overlap can be estimated from the resulting spatially resolved map.
 For some datasets, the mean pixel-wise performance is not dependent on the relative patch coordinate at all, for others there is a strong correlation.
+In the former case, running the inference with a larger patch overlap will increase your elapsed wall-clock time whereas the prediciton performance will most likely not profit from it.
+Consequently, this approach will decrease your overall inference efficiency.

 ## Installation
 To install this package from PyPI please run